7 Reasons Why Your Website Isn’t Converting View Into Sales

 #4 Your steakhouse is a filthy mess

-Visual clutter increases cognitive load (the amount of mental power your visitors need to process the information), which makes the user experience more frustrating.
+Visual clutter increases cognitive load (the amount of mental power your visitors need to process the information), which adds friction and makes the user experience worse.

 How to avoid visual clutter on your website

-- Remove everything that doesn’t serve a purpose of that particular page (irrelevant links, meaningless images, meaningless text highlights).
+- Remove everything that doesn’t contribute to the of that particular web page: irrelevant links, meaningless images, meaningless text highlights, etc.